March 23 – April 17, 2022

 “something of a miracle” –The New Yorker

 Dorothy Caliban lives a perfectly pleasant life.
 Her husband, Fred, is a perfectly pleasant man.
 His job is good; her home is spotless; their world is as it should be.
 As long as you don’t mention the children they’ve lost, then everything is fine.
 As long as she doesn’t yearn for excitement and passion, Dorothy is fine.
 Until excitement opens her screen door.
 Standing there is Aquarius the Monsterman (though he prefers Larry), a “gigantic six-foot-seven-inch frog-like creature,” and he is divine!
 Welcoming Larry into her home and her heart is the most natural thing Dorothy can do.
 And her world will never be the same.
-This stinging feminist parable shows us the joy of finding yourself within yourself.
+This stinging blend of fantasy and domestic politics shows us the joy of finding yourself within yourself.

 For Fans Of: Machado’s Her Body and Other Parties, Angelou’s I Know Why the Caged Bird Sings, Del Toro’s and Kraus’ The Shape of Water